rookLab/react-component-caching/README.md

 ## Usage
 ### In Node rendering server:
 Instantiate a cache and pass it to any rendering method (`renderToString`, `renderToStaticMarkup`, `renderToNodeStream`, or `renderToStaticNodeStream`) as a second argument.
 Wherever you would use `ReactDOM.renderToString`, use `ReactCC.renderToString`.

+**Note: All of these methods are asynchronous, and return a promise.
+To use them, `await` the response before rendering**
 ```javascript
 const ReactCC = require("react-component-caching");
 const cache = ReactCC.ComponentCache();